The Impact of Environmental Factors on Brain Health and Ageing

 In an increasingly interconnected world where helping others has become a priority for many people like you, taking proactive steps to understand how environmental factors affect our brains is essential.
 This article aims to provide an interdisciplinary approach by presenting evidence-based research from various scientific fields such as neurology, psychology, nutrition science, and others.

-By exploring each aspect of environmental influences on brain health and ageing, from the link between air pollution and cognitive decline to the benefits of physical activity for maintaining mental acuity, this comprehensive analysis will empower you with practical strategies that minimise harmful effects while promoting for both yourself and those you care about.
+By exploring each aspect of environmental influences on brain health and ageing, from the link between air pollution and cognitive decline to the benefits of physical activity for maintaining mental acuity, this comprehensive analysis will empower you with practical strategies that minimise harmful effects while promoting cognitive well-being for both yourself and those you care about.

 The Role of Air Pollution in Cognitive Decline